💃Latin American History – 1791 to Present

 Brazilian Modernism and Cultural Anthropophagy

-Brazilian artists developed a unique approach to cultural identity that embraced "cultural cannibalism"—the idea of consuming and transforming foreign influences to create something distinctly Brazilian.
+Brazilian artists developed a unique approach to cultural identity that embraced "cultural cannibalism" (antropofagia).
+The core idea: Brazil would "consume" and transform foreign influences to create something distinctly Brazilian, just as the Tupí people had ritually consumed their enemies to absorb their strength.
 This strategy allowed artists to engage with European modernism without simply imitating it.

 Tarsila do Amaral

-Compare: Tarsila do Amaral vs. Joaquín Torres-García—both sought to create distinctly Latin American modernism, but Tarsila embraced bold colors and organic Brazilian themes while Torres-García pursued geometric abstraction rooted in Andean symbolism.
-Both rejected pure European imitation.
+Compare: Tarsila do Amaral vs. Joaquín Torres-García: both sought to create distinctly Latin American modernism, but Tarsila embraced bold colors and organic Brazilian themes while Torres-García pursued geometric abstraction rooted in Andean symbolism.
+Both rejected pure European imitation while still engaging with European artistic ideas on their own terms.

 Afro-Caribbean Identity and Surrealism